Is an MLM a Pyramid Scheme?

-Most traditional companies also have an organizational chart in a shape of a pyramid.
+Most traditional companies also have an organizational chart in the shape of a pyramid.
 The earnings are low at a working bee level and are higher upward the line of the position and seniority hierarchy with a disproportionate increase in the executive management level.
 Wouldn’t you agree?

 However, the common use of a “Pyramid Scheme” term is to reflect on a scam within the business.
-The definition of “scheme” in such case is “a devious plan of action”.
+The definition of “scheme” in such a case is “a devious plan of action”.
 In this sense…

 What is the difference between Multi-Level Marketing and a Pyramid Scheme?

-Multi-Level Marketing (MLM) is a strategy for the sale of products or services, where the company’s revenue is produced by the independent distributors.
-The MLM companies encourage their existing distributors to recruit new distributors.
+Multi-Level Marketing (MLM) is a strategy for the sale of products or services, where the company’s revenue is produced by independent distributors.
+MLM companies encourage their existing distributors to recruit new distributors.
 A percentage based on the sales of a participant’s sales force would be his/her compensation, in addition to his/her personal sales.
 The compensation packages are defined as a pyramid-shaped commission system.

 Multi-Level Marketing business model is a legal entity.